Updated May 29, 2023

 Definition of Name Box in Excel

-The box located to the left side of the formula bar which addresses the selected cell or group of cells in the spreadsheet is called Name box.
-In the below screenshot highlighted with a red color box is the Name box.
+The box on the left side of the formula bar, which addresses the selected cell or group of cells in the spreadsheet, is called the Name box.
+In the below screenshot, highlighted with a red color box is the Name Box in Excel.

 This Name box helps to address the group of cells with a name instead of addressing rows and columns combination.
-This tutorial will cover how to create a Name box and how to use it while working with data.
+This tutorial will cover creating a Name box and using it while working with data.

 How to Give Name in Name Box?

-Consider a small example of student’s data like below.
-In the below screenshot Name box representing the selected cell A1.
+Consider a small example of student data like the one below.
+In the below, screenshot Name box represents the selected cell A1.

-Now we will select the student data alone from the table, excluding the header “Students”.
+Now we will select the student data from the table, excluding the header “Students”.

-After selecting the data, go to the name box and type the name which you want to name the data range.
-Here I am giving the data range name as “Students”.
-After Inputting the name Press Enter Key, it will create the name.
+After selecting the data, go to the name box and type the name to name the data range.
+Here I am giving the data range name “Students”.
+After Inputting the name Press Enter Key, and it will create the name.